UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 ### UKCloud are not on NHS Digital's CN-SP list.
 Can you provide HSCN?

-UKCloud doesn't appear on the NHS Digital list of HSCN Consumer Network Service Providers (CN-SPs) as we are not a connectivity service provider in the same way as BT, Vodafone, Redcentric are, as we cannot provide 'cables in the ground' for consumers of HSCN.
+UKCloud does not appear on the NHS Digital list of HSCN Consumer Network Service Providers (CN-SPs) as we are not a connectivity service provider in the same way as BT, Vodafone, Redcentric are, as we cannot provide 'cables in the ground' for consumers of HSCN.
 We are a Cloud Service Provider (CSP), which means we can allow customers to _share_ our HSCN link as long as they have an ODS code, a valid DSP Toolkit, are signed up to the terms in the HSCN Connection Agreement and are consuming one of our value-add services, such as our VMware or OpenStack IaaS or our Virtual Desktop services.
 We can provide more information about this on request.

 ## Service